 We arrived in Spain in July of 2016, and began our journey to learn Spanish (Castilian/Castellano).
 We’re from California where there are lots of Spanish names for places, streets, Latino owned businesses, Latino radio and TV stations, and lots of Spanish speakers.
 We were familiar with a few basic words, and some pronunciation, but were starting from knowing near-zero Spanish.
 So how do you learn Spanish in a hurry – at least enough to get by?
 Continue reading

-Last weekend was the Feast of the Immaculate Conception holiday in Spain, and we took advantage of the 4-day weekend to take a quick trip to Madrid and Toledo.
+Last weekend was the Feast of the Immaculate Conception holiday in Spain, and we took advantage of the 4-day weekend to take a quick trip to Madrid.
 Thanks to the AVE high speed train, which goes up to 310 kph (192 mph), we made it from Valencia to Madrid in under 2 hours.

 Is Valencia a good city for kids?
 You bet it is.
 The people of Valencia seem to adore children, and they’re welcome everywhere.
 There are lots of kid-friendly activities in Valencia, and we’re constantly exploring and discovering what our 9-year-old son and his friends like and keeping a list of the best.
 We’ve included active and passive activities, which will help you find something to do regardless of the weather or time of year.

 Update, Christmastime activities in Valencia, from our friends Janis and Linda: What to do in Valencia this Christmas?

 If you have any ideas to improve or add to this list, please add a comment.
 I’ll keep this updated as we discover new activities in Valencia for kids.
 For all-year-round activities, read on…